zerotier/docs/docs/bridging.md

 ### Why is an app on my phone not working over ZeroTier?

 Unfortunately the iOS and Android VPN APIs won't let ZeroTier use multicast/broadcast.
-These are typically how apps auto-discover services on the LAN. 😭 Stay tuned for an article on bridging a ZeroTier network and a WiFi access point.
+These are typically how apps auto-discover services on the LAN.

 ### References